-Lake Garda has other trendy villages like Desenzano, Malcesine, Limone or Tignale.
-In addition, tourists can also visit Gardaland, the most-visited amusement park in Italy and the funicular that runs from Malcesine to the Monte Baldo.
+Lake Garda has other trendy villages like Desenzano, Malcesine, Limone, and Tignale.
+In addition, tourists can also visit Gardaland, the most-visited amusement park in Italy, and the funicular that runs from Malcesine to Monte Baldo.

 Getting to Lake Garda

 The easiest way to travel to Sirmione from Milan is by car.
-The route is nearly entirely by motorway (direction Verona) and it is well indicated.
+The route is nearly entirely by motorway (direction Verona) and it's well indicated.
 The distance is 87 miles (140 km).

 To hire a car, click on the following link:

 Another way of getting to Sirmione is by train from Milano Centrale railway station to “Desenzano Del Garda-Sirmione” railway station.